 Although authors are expected to address equity and justice work with strong ideological, theoretical, and conceptual grounding, they also are expected to address what strong equity and justice work looks like in practice, whether for classroom teachers, educational activists, student services personnel (such as counselors, psychologists, and social workers), school or district leaders, or a combination of these.

 We are especially interested in books that 1) apply a critical equity and justice lens to trendy school practices and initiatives that tend to detour around direct confrontations with inequity and injustice and 2) that describe in detail how inequity and injustice operate in schools and then offer a deeply-informed, structurally-rooted vision for equity and justice.

 Again, we are looking for equitable and socially just practices and models that are accessible and applicable to a target audience of educators or educational activists.
 We will be publishing books written in conversational language that invite readers into difficult conversations and avoid academic jargon.

 Please follow the guidelines below when preparing a proposal for the series.

 Please provide a working title and subtitle for the book.
 (If you have more than one idea for the title and subtitle, feel free to list them.)

 In a few paragraphs, please describe your book, its purpose, any unique features you intend to include, and its central arguments and messages.

-Please include an additional paragraph or two describing as specifically as possible how the book fits into the purposes of the series, which areas of knowledge or frameworks from which you intend to draw (e.g., critical race theory, culturally relevant pedagogy, queer theory, educational equity, social justice leadership), and how you intend to make your book relevant and accessible to people working in educational institutuions.
+Please include an additional paragraph or two describing as specifically as possible how the book fits into the purposes of the series, the areas of knowledge or frameworks from which you intend to draw (e.g., critical race theory, culturally relevant pedagogy, queer theory, educational equity, social justice leadership), and how you intend to make your book relevant and accessible to people working in educational institutions.

 Finally, include a paragraph that details what you have to say about the topic of your book that is new or unique (from an equity and justice point of view).